Silicic acid

 In chemistry, a silicic acid (/sɪˈlɪsɪk/) is any chemical compound containing the element silicon attached to oxide (=O) and hydroxyl (\sOH) groups, with the general formula [H_{2x}SiO_{x+2}]_{n} or, equivalently, [SiO_{x}(OH)_{4−2x}]_{n}.
 Orthosilicic acid is a representative example.
-Silicic acids are rarely observed in isolation, but are thought to exist in aqueous solutions, including seawater, and play a role in biomineralization.
+Silicic acids are not observed in isolation, but are thought to exist in aqueous solutions, including seawater, and play a role in biomineralization.
 They are typically colorless weak acids that are sparingly soluble in water.
+Depending on the number of silicon atoms present, there are mono- and polysilicic (di-, tri-, tetrasilicic, etc.) acids.
 Like the silicate anions, which are their better known conjugate bases, silicic acids are proposed to be oligomeric or polymeric.
-No simple silicic acid has ever been identified, since these species are primarily of theoretical interest.

-Depending on the number of silicon atoms present, there are mono- and polysilicic (di-, tri-, tetrasilicic, etc.) acids.
-Well defined silicic acids have not been obtained in a form that has been characterized by X-ray crystallography.
+Monomeric silicic acids are primarily of theoretical interest, since they have never been identified in a well-defined form characterized by X-ray crystallography.